powwr/jaffle-shop/TECH_EXERCISE_CHALLENGES.md

 **Difficulty:** Intermediate

-**Objective:** Create a basic BI visualization to demonstrate end-to-end data delivery
+**Objective:** Create a basic BI visualisation to demonstrate end-to-end data delivery

 **Background:**
 Data Engineering doesn't stop at the database.
 We need to ensure data is usable for analytics.